 Euronet Reports Fourth Quarter and Full Year Financial Results

-/EIN News/ -- LEAWOOD, Kan., Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Euronet (or the “Company”) (NASDAQ: EEFT), a leading global financial technology solutions and payments provider, reports fourth quarter and full year 2022 financial results.
+LEAWOOD, Kan., Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Euronet (or the "Company") EEFT, a leading global financial technology solutions and payments provider, reports fourth quarter and full year 2022 financial results.

 Euronet reports the following consolidated results for the fourth quarter 2022 compared with the same period of 2021: